raiguard/ModernGadgets/Skins/ModernGadgets/@Resources/Readme.txt

 This software is released to you under a Creative Commons BY-NC-SA 3.0 license.
 Source code is available on GitHub under the MIT License.

+Designed and programmed by Caleb Heuer (iamanai).
+Backend code based on "Gadgets" by SilverAzide.

-Various assets taken from WxDataWeather (by jsmorley and SilverAzide), and Google Images.
+Weather assets taken from WxDataWeather (by jsmorley and SilverAzide).
+Settings toggle buttons and close buttons taken from Droptop (by virginityrocks).
 "Roboto" Font taken from Google Fonts, under the Apache License, version 2.0.

 Additional Attributions:
-SilverAzide - ActiveNet plugin, fixed precision format script, various other things stangowner - HWiNFO Plugin, HWiNFO Shared Memory Viewer Jeffrey Morley - RainRGB, Rainmeter balala - Help with fixing Disks Meter's dynamic height adjustment
+SilverAzide - ActiveNet plugin, fixed precision format script stangowner - HWiNFO Plugin, HWiNFO Shared Memory Viewer Jeffrey Morley - RainRGB, Rainmeter balala - Help with fixing Disks Meter's dynamic height adjustment